-He holds an undergraduate degree in Piano Performance from the Oberlin Conservatory where he studied with Robert Shannon and Masters and Doctoral Degrees from the Eastman School of Music where he studied with and was a teaching assistant to Nelita True.
-He received career assistance from the Presser Foundation for study with Yvonne Loriod-Messiaen in Paris.
+He holds an undergraduate degree in Piano Performance from the Oberlin Conservatory where he studied with Robert Shannon and master’s and doctoral degrees from the Eastman School of Music where he studied with and was a teaching assistant to Nelita True.
+He received career assistance from the Presser Foundation for study in Paris with the legendary French pianist, Yvonne Loriod-Messiaen.